Wednesday, March 27, 2024

 [¶ 11] A pro se party who has complied with the requirements of the rules and reasonably has placed the responsibility for the next step in the proceedings in the hands of the court, in my opinion, has demonstrated the good cause necessary to prevent dismissal pursuant to M.R.Civ.P.
 41(b).
 Holding pro se litigants involved in small claims actions to the technical requirements of Rule 41(b) in circumstances where the court system has failed to fulfill its own responsibilities defeats the goal of providing a litigant-friendly procedure to resolve small claims disputes.
 I would therefore vacate the judgment of the Superior Court.

-Regarding Rushlau, read this: Former Lincoln County Employee Settles Sexual Harassment Lawsuit.
+And here's something regarding Rushlau: Former Lincoln County Employee Settles Sexual Harassment Lawsuit.
 According to the Bangor Daily News story, Chastity Krah was a victim witness advocate who in 2016 sued multiple individuals including Geoffrey Rushlau, who was then District Attorney for four Maine counties.

 Rushlau forced her to resign in December 2014 under false and misleading pretenses

-The medical professionals in Blue Hill had treated my son Aaron's broken arm for dislocation.
+And Commission member Ellen Gorman...in Androscoggin County court, she granted summary judgment to doctors in a medical malpractice case.
+Medical professionals at Blue Hill Memorial Hospital, in February of 2000, treated my son Aaron's broken arm for dislocation.
 They could not see the fracture in the xray.
 Their attempts displaced the fracture requiring surgery...pinning of the humerous.